tricycle-security/arne-hardware/README.md

 ## Setting up NodeJS

-To make the connection to Firebase you will need to install NodeJS.
+To start the main program
 Run the following commands as root in a terminal:

 Step 1. npm install npm@latest -g //Install latest version of NPM.